Databases by Title

 Access to full-text of official New Hampshire electronic-only publications from all state executive agencies such as Agriculture, Transportation and Office of the Governor as well as some legislative and judicial agencies.
 This database is updated monthly.

-Provides digital reproductions of every page of every issue--cover to cover--all the way back to the first issue in September 1851.
-That means researchers can find not only news, editorials, letters to the editor, obituaries, and birth and marriage announcements but also historical photos, drawings, maps, charts, and advertisements.
+Searchable digital reproductions of every page of every issue including news, editorials, letters to the editor, obituaries, birth and marriage announcements, historical photos, and advertisements.
 For printing instructions, click here.

 Provides information on the costs and effects of drugs, treatments and procedures.
 Economic evaluations - the cost-benefit analysis of two or more different medical treatments - from around the world are systematically identified, described and appraised for quality with their relative strengths and weaknesses explored and highlighted.

 NIST Chemistry WebBook provides users with access to chemical and physical property data for chemical substances.
 Data provided are from collections maintained by the U.S. National Institutes of Standards and Technology (NIST) Standard Reference Data Program and outside contributors.
 You may search by substance or property.
 Data that may be available for a substance include: thermochemistry and reaction thermochemistry, ion energetics; spectra: mass, UV, gas phase IR, vibrational and electronic; constants of diatomic molecules; Henry's Law data and thermophysical properties.

 Includes the immediate experiences of 1,325 women and 150,000 pages of diaries and letters, which can be browsed or searched in depth.

 Demographic, health, and crime statistics for Maine, New Hampshire, and Vermont by county and state.

 Is a source for information in all areas of science, technology, engineering and medicine.